09riche/CV/README.md

 #### Other Qualifications
 - PRINCE2 Project Management Certification (Foundation & Practitioner)
-- Highly proficient in spoken and written French; conversational Japanese.
+- Highly proficient in spoken and written French; learning Japanese.

 #### Pastimes
 - I am a music-maker: I play the piano (well), the cello (less well) and the drums in a rock band.
 I also produce electronic music using Logic Pro X and a lot of Native Instruments plug-ins.